 Determination of the contract price is dependent upon a number of factors, including the accuracy of a variety of estimates made at the consolidated balance sheet date, such as estimated costs at completion.
 Additionally, the Company is required to make estimates for the amount of consideration to be received, including bonuses, awards, incentive fees, claims, unapproved change orders, unpriced change orders, penalties, and liquidated damages.
 Variable consideration is included in the estimate of the transaction price only to the extent that it is probable that a significant reversal would not occur when the contingency is resolved.
 The Company estimates the amount of revenue to be recognized on variable consideration using the most likely amount method.
-The Company's estimates of variable consideration and determination of whether to include such amounts in the contract price are based largely on the Company's assessment of legal enforceability, anticipated performance, and any other information (historical and forecasted) that is reasonably available to the Company.
+The Company's estimates of variable consideration and determination of whether to include such amounts in the contract price are based largely on the Company.
 Management continuously monitors factors that may affect the quality of its estimates, and material changes in estimates are disclosed accordingly.